ANZ (bank): Personal banking

 Personal banking is one of the largest divisions within ANZ.
 It provides financial services including banking and lending products to the general public.
-ANZ serves around six million customers at over 570 branches in Australia.
+ANZ serves around six million customers at its Australian branches.

 ANZ was the first bank in Australia to offer Apple Pay to its customers.

 Institutional banking

 ANZ is the largest institutional bank in Australia.
 It provides financial services to institutional and corporate customers in Australia and the Asia-Pacific.
 As of 2019, ANZ has around 7,000 institutional and corporate customers, with a total lending of A$165 billion.

 ANZ is committed to sustainable finance for institutional customers transitioning to a low-carbon economy.
 As of 2021, ANZ has concluded around A$22 billion worth of sustainable finance transactions.
 In June 2021, ANZ closed Australia's first sustainability-linked bond (SLB) in the domestic debt market.
 In August 2021, ANZ launched sustainability-linked derivatives (SLD) in Australia, Hong Kong, Singapore and Japan.